hashicorp/best-practices/terraform/providers/aws/README.md

     - [ ] Update `site_public_key` with the contents of `site.pub`
     - [ ] Update `site_private_key` with the contents of `site.pem`
   - [ ] In "Changes": click **Queue plan** then `Confirm & Apply` to provision the `aws-us-east-1-staging` environment

+This [same process](#provision-the-us-east-1-staging-infrastructure-with-terraform-in-atlas) can be repeated for the `aws-us-east-1-production` environment as well as any other regions you would like to deploy infrastructure into.
+If you are deploying into a new region, be sure you have Artifacts created for it.

 ### Setup Vault